How Russian invaders are plundering the historical values of Ukraine: they are pulling from museums and from underground

 Fresh excavations that appeared during the war are clearly visible from space and this was published in a UNESCO report.
 The ancient Greek settlement of Olbia with its choirs (agricultural surroundings - ed.) is full of ancient monuments - dishes, for example.
 “And everything there was literally shoveled over and broken.
 It is unknown what they were looking for, but the damage was enormous, because at the same time they also destroyed underground objects - tanks, etc.”

 Unfortunately, the museum workers were not very prepared for war.
 The evacuation of the collections was either not planned, or they did not have time to carry out it.
-“I know that the museums of the South were supposed to be evacuated to the Kirovograd region, they even prepared a room there for them, but Kropivnitsky did not accept a single box, because everyone was waiting for some kind of command from the deputy minister, but waited for Russian tanks,” recalls Videiko, in particular .
+“I know that the museums of the South were supposed to be evacuated to the Kirovograd region, they even had a room prepared for them, but Kropyvnytskyi did not accept a single box, because everyone was waiting for some kind of command from the deputy minister, but waited for Russian tanks,” recalls Videiko, in particular .

 CRIMINALS IN OUR CRIMEA